pytest-dev/pytest-qt/docs/logging.rst

     def test_foo(qtlog):
         with qtlog.disabled():
-            # logging is disable within the context manager
+            # logging is disabled within the context manager
             do_something()

     @pytest.mark.no_qt_log
     def test_bar():
-        # logging disabled for the entire test
+        # logging is disabled for the entire test
         do_something()